 At the end of the day, the advice that DOJ attorneys consistently give me is to instruct applicants to apply to two components maximum.

 Show you have done your research on the organization

-All of the military branches require a motivational statement as part of their JAG application.
+All of the military branches require a motivational statement as part of their JAG applications.
 Each of the military branches does different things and they want you to understand how their branch is different or your application will not move forward.
 The Army operates primarily on the ground, the Navy operates on ships, the Air Force’s main mission is long distance air travel, and the Marines are the first responders.
 If your essay does not show that you know that, it is unlikely you will move forward to the next stage of the application process.

 The best way to show you have done your research and know about the branch you’re applying to is to speak to JAGs in that branch and then reference those conversations in your motivational statement.
+Externing with that branch is even better.
 Show that you understand how the branch works.
 None of the branches will guarantee you that you can work in one particular geographic area so you have to be willing to move anywhere.
 Your essay should indicate that you know that and are excited to fulfill the mission of that branch, regardless of where you end up being stationed.
 Your essay should also indicate that you understand that deployments are part of the job and provide some of the best learning opportunities that the military offers.

 The same is true for any other application you’re writing.
 If you’re applying to the DOJ Honors program, your essay must show that you understand the work that each and every component you’re applying to does.
 If you’re applying to a state AG’s office, show an understanding of the work of all of the divisions you’re applying to.